 • Not a legacy system:

-Titan OS isn’t built on outdated frameworks or legacy designs, it’s engineered for modern content delivery and user behaviors.
+It isn’t built on outdated frameworks or legacy designs, it’s engineered for modern content delivery and user behaviors, modern connected TV and Titan OS smart TV usage.

 • Not a one-size-fits-all solution: